By Frank R. Southers

 Smiling, now that the problem has been solved, the lawyer thinks he must first establish some charisma with this elderly lady.
 He says, “Yes, I know your nephew, Jon, and he is a fine young man, Ms. Becker.
 No doubt you are extremely proud that he has finished high school and is enrolled in the Community College.”

-Since his compliments are met with a humph from Ms. Becker, the lawyer gets right to the point.
-“Yes, Now, your nephew said you were having trouble with your neighbor, is that right, Ms. Becker?
+Since his compliments are met with a humph from Ms. Becker, Gene Hardy gets right to the point.
+“Yes, ma’am.
+Well, now, your nephew said you were having trouble with your neighbor, is that right, Ms. Becker?
 Want to tell me about it?”

 “Of course, I want to tell you about it!
 Why would I come to town to see some stranger if I didn’t want to tell you about it?
-What in the world are you thinking, sir?” she responds to the stunned lawyer.
+What in the world are you thinking, sir?” she responds.

 After a full discussion, Gene Hardy concludes that the neighbor has on his roof a television antenna.
 No matter how often he tries to explain to Ms. Becker what is really happening, she insists her neighbor, Mr. Irving, is poisoning her brain with electricity.

-If Gene Hardy sought an injunction against the neighbor, he’d be fined by the judge for filing a frivolous lawsuit.
+If Gene Hardy sought an injunction against the neighbor, Gene would be fined by the judge for filing a frivolous lawsuit.
 And he’d face a grievance complaint, too, for harassing the defendant in the suit.

 Plus, he might be the butt of the night time television jokesters, which might be a fate worse than everything else.
 Gene pictures the laughs from Stephan Colbert, Jimmy Kimmel, Trevor Noah, Jimmy Fallon, Bill Maher, and John Oliver, to name a few, about the lawsuit to stop those poisonous electric lines.